Sam Stead President

 Steph was raised in Otago, in the small, rural town of Balclutha.
 She is studying towards a Bachelor of Laws and a Bachelor of Arts at Otago University.

 Steph believes in the National Party values of individual responsibility, less government, free enterprise and hard work being rewarded.
 This inspired her to join the Young Nats in her first year of University, and she has been involved ever since on a regional and national level.

 In her spare time, Steph loves to indulge in a cheeky wine with friends over good food, or spend time out on the water with her family.

 Ethan Hill Treasurer

-Since joining the Young Nats in 2011 Ethan has been involved in a range of roles with both the Young Nats and the wider party, including Secretary, Membership Officer and now Treasurer.
+Ethan believes strongly in individual freedom, personal responsibility and reward for achievement.
+Since joining the Young Nats in 2011, Ethan has been involved in a range of roles within the Young Nats and the National Party.

 Matt Horsfield Central North Island Chair